Benkol003/Third-Year-Notes/COMP34112 Mathematical topics in machine learning/Week 5 Ensemble methods.md

 ### Training ensembles

-If we train each of our models in the ensemble on the same training data, the only difference between models is from differences from their learning algorithms; & if these are the same, we get identical models, rendering our ensemble useless.
+If we train each of our models in the ensemble on the same training data, the only difference between models is from differences from their learning algorithms; & if these are the same, we get identical models, rendering our ensemble useless. we need **diverse models**.

 We could split the dataset into N sets for N models to make the models independent; however this doesn't work well in practice as the models become less accurate on test data due to the reduced training dataset size.